power-unsealed/enpow/README.md

 Even though this code is already more concise, there is still a rough edge.
 When collecting all the errors, they still are returned as `Vec<LogEntry>` with no guarantee by the type system that this collection would actually contain only errors.
 We could solve this problem by returning from `get_errors()` the type `LogEntryError<C>` that was already constructed to aid the `unwrap_error()` method.

-Currently, however, there are two (depending on the generated methods, up to four) parts in the code where the same data is defined: in the enum variant `LogEntry::Error { .. }`, and in the just mentioned, automatically generated struct `LogEntryError<C>`.
+Currently, however, there are multiple (depending on the generated methods, up to four) parts in the code where the same data is defined: in the enum variant `LogEntry::Error { .. }`, and in the just mentioned, automatically generated struct `LogEntryError<C>`.
 It might be more desireable to extract the enum variant into this struct and let the variant just point to it, like so: `LogEntry::Error(LogEntryError<C>)`.
 This would especially come in handy when working with methods that need references to the variant's associated data, since up until now, special `LogEntryErrorRef<C>` and `LogEntryErrorMut<C>` structs need to be generated for that.
 With the data extracted, it would be possible to just use `&LogEntryError<C>` and `&mut LogEntryError<C>`.

 ## Using `extract`